MicrosoftDocs/visualstudio-docs/docs/javascript/tutorial-asp-net-core-with-react.md

 ### Verify ports

+If the weather data does not load correctly, you may also need to verify that your ports are correct.

-1. Before you start the project, make sure that the port numbers match.
+1. Make sure that the port numbers match.
 Go to the *launchSettings.json* file in your ASP.NET Core project (in the *Properties* folder).
 Get the port number from the `applicationUrl` property.

    If there are multiple `applicationUrl` properties, look for one using an `https` endpoint.
 It should look similar to `https://localhost:7049`.